Before the Appeal

 - a party to an action where an application is made pursuant to subsection 68(4) of the Act

 What can I appeal?

 Any decision regarding an application for compensation or other benefits and all matters relating to assessments may be appealed.
-However, the Appeal Commission is only able to consider issues previously decided by the WCB’s Review Office or Assessment Committee.
+However, the Appeal Commission is only able to consider issues previously decided by the WCB’s Review Office or Reconsideration Committee.
 If new issues are raised prior to or at a hearing, they will be referred back to the WCB.